Determination of Requirements

 Access to University Records

-The Freedom of Information Law (New York State Public Officers Law, Article 6) provides rights of access to University records, except those that fall within one of the nine categories of deniable records [Public Officers Law ß 87(2)].
+The Freedom of Information Law (Public Officers Law, Article 6) provides rights of access to University records, except those that fall within one of the nine categories of deniable records [section 87(2)].

-Written application for examination and copying of accessible records must be made during regular business hours on an approved form, by written or electronic correspondence, addressed to the Records Access Officer, Office of University Counsel, 609 Couper Administration Building, or firstname.lastname@example.org.
-Appeals of a denial of requested information may be taken within 10 days to Stacey Hengsterman, Office of the Vice Chancellor and Secretary of the University, State University of New York, State University Plaza, Albany, NY 12246.
+Written application for examination and copying of accessible records must be made during regular business hours on the approved forms or in a letter addressed to the Records Access Officer, Office of University Counsel, 609 Couper Administration Building.
+Appeals of a denial of requested information may be taken within 30 days to Stacey Hengsterman, Office of the Vice Chancellor and Secretary of the University, State University of New York, State University Plaza, Albany, NY 12246.

 The Family Educational Rights and Privacy Act of 1974 (FERPA), commonly known as the Buckley Amendment, provides students with access to their files and assures them of the confidentiality of their records.
 Undergraduatesí main academic files are kept in the University Registrarís Office.
 Graduate records are kept in the Graduate School.
 The University is not required by legislation to make available to students files kept in the office of the New York State University Police, Binghamton; Binghamton University Counseling Center or the Student Health Center.
 Students with files in these offices should contact the appropriate office with any questions.

 There is to be no oral or written release of personally identifiable information from any studentís educational record without the signed and dated consent of the student, except to: